Skip to main content

 Long and agile, sea bass are sleek hunters, often prowling the shallow coastal waters and estuaries around the UK.
 They range widely across the North-East Atlantic, from the Shetland Isles down through the English Channel, entering shallower waters in spring and summer, then moving offshore to spawn in winter.

-Once so abundant that they were staples on European menus, sea bass still enjoy high culinary popularity under various names—“branzino” in Italy, “loup de mer” in France, and “spigola” in parts of Southern Europe.
+Once so abundant that they were staples on European menus, sea bass still have high culinary popularity under various names -“branzino” in Italy, “loup de mer” in France, and “spigola” in parts of Southern Europe.

 Between December and March, the Bay of Biscay serves as key spawning grounds for sea bass.
 However, fishing vessels targeting bass during spawning inadvertently capture thousands of common dolphins each year.